Skip to main content

 Weltrade’s leverages

-Nevertheless, as trading with high volumes is risky and can lead to significant losses, for some groups of instruments leverage depends on the total volume of your open positions.
-Here are the details:
+As trading with high volumes is risky and can lead to significant losses, for most groups of instruments leverage depends on the total volume of your open positions.
+The larger your total open position, the lower the leverage applied to the additional volume.
+This protects both you and the broker from excessive risk.

 Leverage